EmberLightVFX/Gyroflow-to-CSV/README.md

 ```

 You can later use the Vonk inside of Fusion (you find it in Reactor) to read the CSV and drive a 3D camera with it.
-Download the temp project if you want to see how it's done.
+Download the example project if you want to see how it's done.